Factor #1: Isolation - Tests Are Hermits

 });

-Self-Contained Test Data
+Test Factories for Unique Data

 // ✅ GOOD: Consistent test data creation